tagspaces/documentation/docs/search.md

 - The description added to the file or the folder
 - The path of the file, including the names of the parent directories.
 For example, if you are searching for photos from your vacation in the USA and the folder where these files are located contains the word USA (e.g., `20160301 vacation usa`), the search will list all the files located directly in this folder.
 - The tags (and their descriptions) assigned to the file or the folder
-- <ProFeature /> The content of supported text and office files if the [full-text search](#full-text-search) is activated for the current location.
+- The content of supported plain-text files (`.txt`, `.md`, `.html`, source code, etc.) if [full-text search](#full-text-search) is activated for the current location.
+Plain-text full-text search is a free feature since version 6.12.
+- <ProFeature /> The content of supported office and document formats (PDF, DOCX, ODT, XLSX, PPTX, EPUB, …) when full-text search is activated on the location.

 ## Open the search